DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 Name | Properties | Description
 -----|------------|------------
-TableEditColumn.Command | [EditCommandProps](#editcommandprops) | A component that renders command controls within the command column cell for a specific command.
+TableEditColumn.Command | [EditCommandProps](#editcommandprops) | A component that renders command control within the command column cell.
 TableEditColumn.Cell | [TableEditColumnCellProps](#tableeditcolumncellprops) | A component that renders a cell within the command column and data row.
 TableEditColumn.HeaderCell | [TableEditColumnHeaderCellProps](#tableeditcolumnheadercellprops) | A component that renders a cell within the command column and header row.